2D score based estimation of heterogeneous treatment effects: Relevant literature

 \subsection{Matching}

-To tackle the "missing data" problem when estimating treatment effects in randomized experiments in practice, matching serves as a very powerful tool.
+To tackle the ``missing data'' problem when estimating treatment effects in randomized experiments in practice, matching serves as a very powerful tool.
 The main goal of matching is to find matched groups with similar or balanced observed covariate distributions \citep{Stuart10}.
-The exact $K$-nearest-neighbor matching \citep{Rubin74} is one of the most common, and easiest to implement and understand methods; and ratio matching \citep{Smith97, Rubin00, Ming01}, which finds multiple good matches for each treated individual, performs well when there is a large number of control individuals. \citet{Rosenbaum89}, \citet{Gu93}, \citet{Zubizarreta12}, and \citet{Zubizarreta17} developed various optimal matching algorithms to minimize the total sum of distances between treated units and matched controls in a global sense. \citet{Abadie06} studied the consistency of covariate matching estimators under large sample assumptions.
+The exact $K$-nearest-neighbor matching \citep{Rubin74} is one of the most common, and easiest to implement and understand methods; and ratio matching \citep{Smith97, Rubin00, Ming01}, which finds multiple good matches for each treated individual, performs well when there is a large number of control individuals. \citet{Rosenbaum89, Gu93, Zubizarreta12, Zubizarreta17} developed various optimal matching algorithms to minimize the total sum of distances between treated units and matched controls in a global sense. \citet{Abadie06} studied the consistency of covariate matching estimators under large sample assumptions.
 Instead of greedy matching on the entire covariates, propensity score matching (PSM) by \citet{Rubin96} is an alternative algorithm that does not guarantee optimal balance among covariates and reduces dimension sufficiently. \citet{Imbens04} improved propensity score matching with regression adjustment.
 The additional matching on prognostic factors in propensity score matching was first considered by \citet{Rubin00}.
 Later, \citet{Leacy14} demonstrated the superiority of the joint use of propensity and prognostic scores in matching over single-score based matching in low-dimensional settings through extensive simulation studies. \citet{Antonelli18} extended the method to fit to high-dimensional settings and derived asymptotic results for the so-called doubly robust matching estimators.
+The sequential works by \citet{Aikens20} and \citet{Aikens22} pioneered in visualizing the relationship between propensity and prognostic scores as auxiliary in the estimation of treatment effects.